Franz Schall

-Career
+Early life and career

 Schall was born on 1 June 1918 in Graz in Austria-Hungary.
 He began his military service with the anti-aircraft artillery before in September 1941 he was trained as a fighter pilot.
 (Note: Flight training in the Luftwaffe progressed through the levels A1, A2 and B1, B2, referred to as A/B flight training.
 A training included theoretical and practical training in aerobatics, navigation, long-distance flights and dead-stick landings.
 The B courses included high-altitude flights, instrument flights, night landings and training to handle the aircraft in difficult situations.)
+In December 1942, Schall was transferred to Ergänzungs-Jagdgruppe Ost (EJGr Ost—Supplementary Fighter Group, East) which was based at Saint-Jean-d'Angély in France.
+EJGr Ost main purpose was to provide specialized training for new fighter pilots destined for the Eastern Front.
+Training was provided by experienced Eastern Front veterans, who were rotated in and out of this unit.
+Schall was assigned to group of six trainee pilots which included Wilhelm Batz and Walter Wolfrum.
+Their fighter pilot instructor was Oberfeldwebel Karl Steffen, a combat veteran credited with 44 aerial victories.

 Holding the rank of Leutnant (second lieutenant), Schall was posted to the 3.
 Staffel (3rd squadron) of Jagdgeschwader 52 (JG 52—52nd Fighter Wing) on 18 February 1943.
 At the time, this Staffel was commanded by Oberleutnant Rudolf Miethig and was part of I. Gruppe (1st group) of JG 52 headed by Hauptmann Helmut Bennemann.

-War against the Soviet Union
+World War II

 World War II in Europe had begun on Friday 1 September 1939 when German forces invaded Poland.
 Germany had launched Operation Barbarossa, the invasion of the Soviet Union on 22 June 1941.
 In February 1943, I. Gruppe was based at Poltava on the Eastern Front and was subordinated to Luftwaffenkommando Don which supported the fighting in the Third Battle of Kharkov.
 Schall claimed his first aerial victory on 6 May when he shot down a Lavochkin La-5 fighter near Belgorod.